AbsoluteZero-ljz/appweb/README.md

     make

-### To build with Visual Studio:
+### To Build with Visual Studio:

+Open the solution file at:

+    projects/appweb-windows-default.sln

-Open the projects/appweb-windows-default.sln solution file and select Build -> Solution.
+Then select Build -> Solution.

+To run the debugger, right-click on the "appweb" project and set it as the startup project.
+Then modify the project properties and set the Debugging configuration properties.
+Set the working directory to be:

+    $(ProjectDir)\..\..\test

+Set the arguments to be
+    -v

+Then start debugging.

-### To build with Xcode.
+### To Build with Xcode.

-Open the projects/appweb-macosx-default.sln solution file and build the solution.
+Open the solution file:

+    projects/appweb-macosx-default.sln

+Choose Product -> Scheme -> Edit Scheme, and select "Build" on the left of the dialog.
+Click the "+" symbol at the bottom in the center and then select all targets to be built.
+Before leaving this dialog, set the debugger options by selecting "Run/Debug" on the left hand side.
+Under "Info" set the Executable to be "appweb", set the launch arguments to be "-v" and set the working directory to be an absolute path to the "./test" directory in the appweb source.
+The click "Close" to save.

+Click Project -> Build to build.

+Click Project -> Run to run.

 ### To build with MakeMe: